zaltsi/automaticwindows/README.md

-# automaticwindows: Setup hypixel for hypixel/megawalls!
+# automaticwindows: Setup windows for hypixel/megawalls!
 Code Written by ZaltsiAnatolikk

 # what features you getting?